 The data acquisition block consists of eight IO expander ICs, interfacing with the control block's microcontroller via IC.
+Each IO expander also utilizes a 2-channel NMOS IC to disable and enable supply voltage and ground connections to the corresponding supply rails on the breadboard, as shown in Figure 9.
 The IO expanders must operate at either 3.3.V and 5V, and communicate with the microcontroller at whichever operating voltage they are using at the time.
 This is done using a high-speed bidirectional IC level shifter, specifically used in IC applications.
 This allows the microcontroller to always operate at 5V, while allowing the peripheral devices to operate at a user-defined voltage.
 Each IO expander makes 16 connections to individual rows on the breadboard, allowing for read/write operations to occur on any row on the breadboard.
 In addition, the power and ground rails can be connected to the logical high voltage and ground respectively, or be disconnected from the supply for use as normal bus lines.